 “Thousands of farms are entirely under water—cattle starving and drowning.
 All the roads in the middle of the state are impassable; so all mails are cut off.
 The telegraph also does not work clear through.
 In the Sacramento Valley for some distance the tops of the poles are under water.
 The entire valley was a lake extending from the mountains on one side to the coast range hills on the other.
 Steamers ran back over the ranches fourteen miles from the river, carrying stock, etc, to the hills.
 Nearly every house and farm over this immense region is gone.
 America has never before seen such desolation by flood as this has been, and seldom has the Old World seen the like”.

+Farmland, towns and huge swaths of open space were inundated, and some areas were literally “inland seas” for months afterwards.
+The costs were devastating.
 According to Lynn Ingram in the Scientific American, “one quarter of the state’s estimated 800,000 cattle were drowned.
-One-third of the state’s property was destroyed and one home in eight was destroyed completely or carried away by floodwaters.”
+[One-quarter to] one-third of the state’s property was destroyed and one home in eight was destroyed completely or carried away by floodwaters.”
+The state of California, was dependent on property taxes at that time, and went bankrupt.
+Elected officials and employees were not paid for 1.5 years.
+It was an economic disaster.

 Then, following on the heels of this misery, a devastating drought occurred between 1862 to 1865.
 Brewer, recorded the disastrous effects of drought in the Salinas Valley: